 The Visitor Interpretive Center (VIC) is 13 miles north of downtown Saranac Lake.
 Designed to introduce visitors to the special features of the Adirondacks, the VIC is located on approximately 2,700 acres with over 20 miles of trails.
 In the winter the trails are perfect for snowshoeing.

-Cool fact: After playing host to the 2017 World Snowshoe Championships, Saranac Lake decided to host an annual Adirondack Snowshoe Fest kicking off on February 23-24, 2019 with events happening at both Dewey and the VIC!
+Cool fact: After playing host to the 2017 World Snowshoe Championships, Saranac Lake decided to host an annual Adirondack Snowshoe Fest; the next fest takes place February 22 - 23, 2020, with events happening at both Dewey and the VIC!

 4. Exploring an ice palace

 Saranac Lake is a town that loves winter, and it shows!
-Construction of the Ice Palace is truly a community effort; the structure is built by volunteers — led by a group known as the Ice Palace Workers 101.
+Construction of the ice palace is truly a community effort; the structure is built by volunteers — led by a group known as the International Palace Workers (Union) 101.
 Located adjacent to Lake Flower, ice is carved right out of the lake and used to create a palace that reflects the carnival theme.
-The question, 'how did they build this?' is part of the allure for the adults, while kids will simply have a blast exploring all the nooks and crannies of the palace.
+The question, "how did they build this?" is part of the allure for the adults, while kids will simply have a blast exploring all the nooks and crannies of the palace.
 And then there are the ice carvings.
 Depending on the theme you can find ice thrones, ice animals, or ice rockets.
 Sometimes even an ice tunnel or maze.
 A definite must-see!

 5. Experiencing an authentic Adirondack Carousel

 The Adirondack Carousel is located in downtown Saranac Lake.
-Twenty-four handcrafted Adirondack animals (18 of which are displayed at one time), and a wheelchair-accessible chariot — a Chris Craft boat, make up the carousel.
+Twenty-four handcrafted Adirondack animals (18 of which are displayed at one time), and a wheelchair-accessible chariot — a classic wooden Chris Craft boat — make up the carousel.
 Each piece was created by an Adirondack artist.

 Cool fact: Each animal found on the carousel is carved with a strategically engraved ladybug.
 Try to find them all!